 - The Contracting Parties undertake to settle any disputes arising out of and in connection with this Agreement preferentially by mutual agreement.
 Only if the dispute concerning this Agreement or the legal relations related to it cannot be resolved amicably, the Contracting Parties are entitled to resolve this dispute before the Czech court having the subject-matter jurisdiction.
 Territorial jurisdiction will be determined according to the registered office of the Controller.

 - The Contracting Parties confirm that they have read the text of this Agreement and are aware of its meaning.
 Furthermore, the Contracting Parties confirm that they have fully and without any difficulties understood all the provisions of the Agreement and do not consider them to be disadvantageous.

 ANNEX NO. 1 - TECHNICAL AND ORGANIZATIONAL MEASURES OF THE PROCESSOR

 The Processor itself, or through other processors, uses the following technical and organizational measures to secure the data:

 Are measures taken to protect against unauthorized access to data?
+YES

 - To enter the building/office